Check for the existence of name as a variable, function, file, directory, or class.

 name is an absolute file name, an ordinary file in Octave’s

 path, or (after appending ‘.m’) a function file in Octave’s

-path, 3 if the name is a ‘.oct’ or ‘.mex’ file in Octave’s
+name is a ‘.oct’ or ‘.mex’ file in Octave’s

-path, 5 if the name is a built-in function, 7 if the name is a directory, or 103 if the name is a function not associated with a file (entered on the command line).
+name is a function not associated with a file (entered on the command line).

 If the optional argument type is supplied, check only for symbols of the specified type.
 Valid types are

-- Check only for variables.
+Check only for variables.

-- Check only for built-in functions.
+Check only for built-in functions.

-- Check only for files.
+Check only for directories.

 Check only for files and directories.